mimergel/SAP_Product_Copilot/README.md

 ## Import the Solution

 This step will import the required components into your environment.
-Make sure you're connected to your Non-PROD environment.
+Make sure you are connected to your Non-PROD environment.

 - Download the solution as zip file: [Download the Solution](https://github.com/mimergel/SAP_Product_Copilot/raw/main/solution/SAPProductCopilot_1_0_0_2.zip).

 - Login to https://make.powerapps.com/
 - Go to Solutions.
-- Chose "Import solution".
+- Choose "Import solution".

     ![Import solution](images/import-solution.jpg) <br>